mowangmodi/Scene-3D-Reconstruction-and-Rendering-from-Outdoor-Unconstrained-Images-Based-on-NeRF/README.md

  You can monitor the training process by running tensorboard --logdir save/logs/exp_HaNeRF_Brandenburg_Gate --port=8800 and then visiting ```http://localhost:8800``` in your browser.

-# Pretrained models will be released soon.
-Stay tuned!
+# Pretrained models
+We provide a pre-trained model, which you can download from [here](https://drive.google.com/drive/folders/1mat80K8bli-UAAEH4nmkmAkrSTQlcNTG).

 #  🔎 Evaluation
 Use [eval.py](https://github.com/mowangmodi/Scene-3D-Reconstruction-and-Rendering-from-Outdoor-Unconstrained-Images-Based-on-NeRF/blob/main/eval.py) to inference on all test data.
 It will create folder `{save_dir}/results/{dataset_name}/{scene_name}` and save the rendered images.